appsbymw/coffee-app/necessities/beta.md

 # TestFlight Information

 This page contains information for those that are running the pre-release version of Coffee Companion.
-If you want to be added to TestFlight, please [click here]().
-If the link does not work, then there is no space in the beta program currently.
+If you want to be added to TestFlight, please [click here](https://testflight.apple.com/join/KUcqx4Mp).

 # What do you do if there is an issue?